-Based on title 14, U.S.C., 1946 ed., §15k (Apr.
+Based on title 14, U.S.C., 1946 ed., \$15k (Apr.
 20, 1939, ch.
 75, 53 Stat.
 582).
-The limitation on the amount for such contingencies

 The limitation on the amount for such contingencies is increased, and the amount is made available to the Commandant rather than solely to the Superintendent of the Academy as now prescribed by law.
 The authorization is to cover expenditures incident to the offices of the Commandant and the Superintendent of the Academy.
 The intent is that the amount authorized will be administered in a manner similar to that now employed by the Superintendent of the Academy under the authority of 14 U.S.C., §15k.
 81st Congress, House Report No. 557.